zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 # Onboarding a REST API service with the Plain Java Enabler (PJE)

 This article is part of a series of onboarding guides, which outline the process of onboarding REST API services to the Zowe API Mediation Layer (API ML).
-As a service developer, you can onboard a REST service with the API ML with the Zowe API Mediation Layer using our Plain Java Eabler (_PJE_).
+As a service developer, you can onboard a REST service with the API ML with the Zowe API Mediation Layer using our Plain Java Enabler (_PJE_).
 This enabler is built without a dependency on Spring Cloud, Spring Boot, or SpringFramework.

 **Tip:** For more information about onboarding API services with the API ML, see the [Onboarding Overview](api-mediation-onboard-overview.md).